Bali, Indonesia – John and Cynthia Hardy

-As a practical demonstartion of these principles, they established the Green School, the Meranggi Foundation, which develops plantations of bamboo plants through presenting bamboo seedlings to local rice farmers and PT Bambu, a design and construction company that promotes the use of bamboo as a primary building material.
+As a practical demonstration of these principles, they established the Green School, the Meranggi Foundation, which develops plantations of bamboo plants by presenting bamboo seedlings to local rice farmers, and PT Bambu, a design and construction company that promotes the use of bamboo as a primary building material.

 The Green School comprises some 75 buildings in total.
-They are cooled and powered with renewable energy sources.
-These include the air around us, micro-hydro power, solar power, and bio-diesel.
-Bamboo, lalang-alang grass (a local grass), and traditional mud walls form the structure of the buildings.
+They are cooled and powered by renewable energy sources.
+These include the air around us, micro-hydropower, solar power, and bio-diesel.
+Bamboo, Alang-alang grass (a local grass), and traditional mud walls form the structure of the buildings.

 The school was planned and built on 20 acres.
 The whole 20 acres is an integrated permaculture system, designed to work in harmony with the natural ecology of the land.

 As a part of their curriculum, students grow fruits and vegetables, herbs, and other crops including chocolate.